AdityaDTewari/python_game/readme.txt

 Learning python by building projects.
-Building an game and familiarizing with the python environment.
+Building a game and familiarizing with the python environment.